36 Quirky plant pot ideas you’ll love

 33. Painted terracotta pots

-If you got some more terracotta pots waiting for their turn to become a plant’s home, then you can spice them up by painting your favorite patterns on them.
+Do you have more terracotta pots waiting for their turn to become a plant’s home?
+Time to jazz them up and paint your favourite patterns on them!

 Mailbox planter ideas